AzharMobeen/Az-Spring-Cloud-Microservices-Example/movie-catalog-service/README.md

 **When Circuit break:**

-1) Last n requests to break circuit (if they are failed to response).
+1) Timeout for every request to consider the request is failed.

+	@HystrixProperty(name = "execution.isolation.thread.timeoutInMilliseconds", value = "2000")

 2) How many requests failed (from last n requests).

-3) Timeout for every request to consider the request is failed.
+	@HystrixProperty(name = "circuitBreaker.requestVolumeThreshold", value = "5")

+3) Last n requests persentage to break circuit (if they are failed to response).

+	@HystrixProperty(name = "circuitBreaker.errorThresholdPercentage", value = "50")

+* it means if 50% from last 5 request are failed then make circuit Breaker.

 **When Circuit become normal:**

 1) How long circuit break waits for trying again.

+	@HystrixProperty(name = "circuitBreaker.sleepWindowInMilliseconds", value = "5000")

 **What should we do when Circuit break**